Guy Maddin: The Dead Father and Tales from the Gimli Hospital (1985–1988)

-Archangel, Careful, and Twilight of the Ice Nymphs (1989–97)
+Archangel, Careful, and Twilight of the Ice Nymphs (1989–1997)

-Maddin's second feature, Archangel (1990), fictionalizes in a general sense historical conflict related to the Bolshevik Revolution occurring in the Arkhangelsk (Archangel) region of Russia, a basic concept presented to Maddin by John Harvie.
-Boles, a Canadian soldier suffering from amnesia, arrives in the town of Archangel as World War I is ending (due to the Bolshevik uprising, it appears as if the townspeople have, like Boles, contracted amnesia and "forgotten" that the war is over).
+Maddin's second feature, Archangel (1990), fictionalizes historical conflict related to the Bolshevik Revolution occurring in the Arkhangelsk region of Russia, a concept introduced to Maddin by John Harvie.
+In the film, Boles, a Canadian soldier suffering from amnesia, arrives in the town of Archangel as World War I is ending.
+Due to the Bolshevik uprising, it appears as if the townspeople have, like Boles, contracted amnesia and forgotten that the war is over.
 Boles confuses the warrior-woman Veronkha with his lost love Iris and pursues her throughout the fighting.
-Fellow "drone" Kyle McCulloch stars as Boles.
+Kyle McCulloch stars as Boles.
 The film marks Maddin's first formal collaboration with fellow screenwriter George Toles.

-Maddin shot Archangel in black-and-white, on 16 mm film, on a budget of CA$430,000.
-Maddin modeled the film on the style of a part-talkie, an early cinema genre.
-Film critic J. Hoberman praised the film, and noted that such stylistic approaches were typical of Maddin's growing body of work: "Maddin's most distinctive trait is an uncanny ability to exhume and redeploy forgotten cinematic conventions."
+Maddin shot Archangel in black-and-white on 16 mm film, on a budget of CA$430,000.
+Maddin modeled the film on the style of the part-talkie genre.
+Film critic J. Hoberman praised the film, and noted that "Maddin's most distinctive trait is an uncanny ability to exhume and redeploy forgotten cinematic conventions."
 Archangel premiered at the Toronto Film Festival, and in 1991 was awarded Best Experimental Film by the National Society of Film Critics.

-Maddin's third feature, Careful (1992), was styled after another early cinema genre, the German mountain picture (or Bergfilm) — a surprising choice, given that (as filmmaker Caelum Vatnsdal has noted), "Winnipeg's highest peak is, in fact, an artificial hill that had been created by laying sod over a garbage dump."
-Maddin was ordered by the producers to shoot in colour, and so Careful became Maddin's first colour film, shot on 16 mm film with a budget of CA$1.1 million. the colour style of the film emulated the two colour Technicolor movies of the early 1930s.
-Kyle McCulloch again starred, alongside other Maddin regulars such as Brent Neale and Ross McMillan.
-At one point, Martin Scorsese had agreed to act in the film, as Count Knotkers, but bowed out to complete Cape Fear.
-Maddin pursued casting hockey star Bobby Hull, but ended up casting Paul Cox.
+Maddin's third feature, Careful (1992), was styled after another early cinema genre, the German mountain film.
+Maddin was ordered by the producers to shoot in colour, and so Careful became Maddin's first colour film, shot on 16 mm film with a budget of CA$1.1 million.
+The colour style of the film emulated the two-colour Technicolor movies of the early 1930s.
+Kyle McCulloch again starred, alongside Brent Neale and Ross McMillan.
+At one point, Martin Scorsese had agreed to act in the film as Count Knotkers, but bowed out to complete Cape Fear.
+Maddin pursued casting hockey player Bobby Hull, but ended up casting Paul Cox.